 Yoga is an effective stress management technique that helps to get relaxed and to achieve control over the mind and emotions.
 Yogaregulatesbody’s immune system controls various allergic reactions.
 Following yoga procedures are especially beneficial in Food Allergy:

 Ayurvedic Treatment for Food Allergy

-Ayurveda has effective treatment for allergies caused by various food items.
+Ayurveda has an effective treatment for allergies caused by various food items.
 The Ayurvedic treatment protocol is unique and it includes various procedures and medicines used internally as well as externally.
-The combined therapy of all these ensures a complete cure from allergic reactions.
+The combined therapy of all these ensures a complete cure for allergic reactions.

 Following medicines can be advised in food allergy according to the condition of the patient.